ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

                assert srv.get_node(node_index) == node_coord

-The goal of the unit test should be to test the API rather than the product or service itself.
+The goal of the unit test should be to test the API rather than the product or service.
 In the case of ``GetNode``, this method should have already been tested when designing and developing the service.